India to resume scheduled international flights from Dec 15: Aviation Ministry | Business

 - India

-Scheduled international flights to and from India will be resumed from December 15, the Civil Aviation Ministry said on Friday.
+Scheduled international flights to and from India will be resumed from December 15 after 20 months of coronavirus-induced suspension, the Civil Aviation Ministry said on Friday.

-Due to the COVID-19 pandemic, scheduled international flights have been suspended in India since March 23 last year.
-However, special passenger flights have been operating since July last year under air bubble arrangements with around 28 countries.
+However, the countries deemed 'at risk' of COVID-19 by the Health Ministry will be allowed to operate only a certain percentage of their pre-COVID scheduled flights, the Aviation Ministry clarified.

-The Civil Aviation Ministry wrote a letter to aviation regulator DGCA asking it to take ''further necessary action'' for the resumption of scheduled international flights. ''The matter of resumption of scheduled commercial international passenger services to and from India has been examined in consultation with the Ministry of Home Affairs, the Ministry of External Affairs and the Ministry of Health and Family Welfare and it has been decided that scheduled commercial international passenger services to and from India may be resumed from December 15, 2021.
+The Health Ministry on Friday said the countries in Europe, including the United Kingdom, and South Africa, Brazil, Bangladesh, Botswana, China, Mauritius, New Zealand, Zimbabwe, Singapore, Hong Kong and Israel have been put under the 'at-risk' category.

 If a country wants to operate scheduled passenger flights to another nation, a bilateral air services agreement has to be negotiated to decide how many airlines, ports of entries and total flights (or seats) weekly can be allowed between the two.